 Human Brain Collection Core (HBCC)

-The mission of the Human Brain Collection Core (HBCC) within the National Institute of Mental Health's (NIMH) Division of Intramural Research Programs (DIRP) is to conduct and support research on brain and behavior, with the goal of reducing the burden of mental illness.
+The mission of the Human Brain Collection Core (HBCC) within the National Institute of Mental Health's (NIMH) Division of Intramural Research Programs (DIRP) is to conduct and support research on the brain and behavior, with the goal of reducing the burden of mental illnesses.
 HBCC is a national resource, providing unique opportunities in mental health research.

 We distribute samples to investigators approved by the NIMH Oversight Committee.
 We collect molecular and genetic data and disseminate the data to the scientific community.
 Information gained from this research will lead to better understanding of brain dysfunction in mental disorders and development of new therapeutic and preventive strategies.

-HBCC In the News
+HBCC in the media

 Mental Health Research Needs More People to Donate Their Brains